adamhoke/adamhoke.github.io/_posts/2016-03-20-ssl-and-https-explained.md

 The three most common are
  - Domain validation: CA verifies the domain contact info matches the CSR
  - Organization validation: domain validation plus vetting of the registered organization requesting the certificate
- - Extended Validation: domain validation, organization validation, plus thoughough vetting done manually by a human resource on the organization and its trustworthyness.
+ - Extended Validation: domain validation, organization validation, plus thorough vetting done manually by a human resource on the organization and its trustworthiness.

 <br />